1202kbs/DMCMC/README.md

 ## How to Run This Code

 All main experiments of this paper were performed using the code in the `Demo.ipynb` file.
-To run this code, you should
+To run this code,

 1. Install required packages,
 2. Create the directory `./exp/ve` and place score model checkpoints in that directory.
 We used pre-trained VE NCSN checkpoints provided by Song et al. in [this repository](https://github.com/yang-song/score_sde).
 Our method is compatible with RVE NCSN models of Kim et al. as well, provided in [this repository](https://github.com/Kim-Dongjun/Soft-Truncation).